-Under a cooperative management agreement between the Bureau of Land Management, Moapa Valley Historical Society, and Moose Lodge No. 582 of Overton, Nevada, a protective fence was constructed around the West Point
+Under a cooperative management agreement between the Bureau of Land Management, Moapa Valley Historical Society, and Moose Lodge No. 582 of Overton, Nevada, a

 Historic Cemetery.
 Interpretive signs were erected, graves stabilized, and a general cleanup of the site conducted.
 Local citizens patrol the area and check for vandalism.